thisKim/task-manager/README.md

-<h1>task-manager</h1>
+# Task-Manager

-At the root of task-manager run the following command.
-This will install packages and start the backend and frontend services.
+At the root of task-manager, run the following commands.
+This will install packages and start the backend (node) and frontend (Next) services.

 ```
 npm install && npm start